NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_text-generation.md

 ### RAM optimization

-> You can skip this process if you are on Jetson AGX Orin Developer Kit, which has 32GB RAM.
+> You can skip this process if you are on Jetson AGX Orin Developer Kit, which has 32GB RAM (or 64GB).

 ```
 sudo systemctl disable nvzramconfig.service